Security Engineering for ISO 21434: Incremental Approach

 Assume a given item definition $I$ for which a rigorous security assessment has been carried out.
 Moreover, assume that there is a new increment, $\Delta$, to the item, \eg, new feature, or to the assumptions about the environment, \eg, new threat, that may invalidate the existing security assessment for $I$.

-The increment $\Delta$ is fed to our logic specification based on a Domain-Specific Language on which architectural patterns and reasoning rules are specified.
-By using design exploration techniques, our machinery automatically generates a collection of item increments all of which are associated with a security assessment.
+The increment $\Delta$ is fed to the logic specification based on a Domain-Specific Language (DSL) on which architectural patterns and reasoning rules are specified.
+By using design exploration techniques, the machinery automatically generates a collection of item increments all of which are associated with a security assessment.

 A trade-off analysis among the generated item increments taking into account other aspect, such as safety, performance, costs or quality.
 This trade-off is supported by automated techniques enabling the selection of a best suited item increment.